tradeling/technical-assesment/mobile-app-automation/readme.md

 - Integration of your tests into a CI pipeline
 - Manual test cases to cover the given scenarios
+- Report any found bugs with associated screenshots
 - BDD integration with any BDD framework (Cucumber, Serenity etc)
 - Surprise us…